 Some of the challenges in the administration of international law include the decentralized nature of the legal functions.
 This is due to two main factors.
-First, the need to maintain the sovereignty of the nations subject to the law necessitates that the power be adequately dispersed.
-Concentration of power will threaten the independence of the nations subjected.
+First, the need to maintain the sovereignty of the nations subject to the law necessitates that the power is adequately dispersed.
+The concentration of power will threaten the independence of the nations subjected.
 Most recently, the decision by the UK to leave the EU was driven, in part, by this issue.
-The second is that the nature of international law tends to lend itself to specific policy issues developed by various treaties and NGO’s, which have both narrow scope and enforcement capability.
+The second is that the nature of international law tends to lend itself to specific policy issues developed by various treaties and NGOs, which have both narrow scope and enforcement capability.

-The structure lends itself to a horizontal rather than vertical span of influence, resulting in both limited effectiveness in enforcement, as well as a sense of collective responsibility by both groups of nation-states as well as collective responsibility by their citizens.
+The structure lends itself to a horizontal rather than vertical span of influence, resulting in both limited effectiveness in enforcement and a sense of collective responsibility by both groups of nation-states and collective responsibility by their citizens.

-In order to maintain independence and sovereignty, states must voluntarily subject themselves to both the international law, and it’s enforcement.
+To maintain independence and sovereignty, states must voluntarily subject themselves to both international law and its enforcement.
 Generally accomplished through treaties, this also involves internalizing the treaty provisions and laws into the national laws.
-The integration of many aspects of the Geneva Convention into the United States Uniform Code of Military Justice is one example of this integration.
-Many international law conflicts arise where this integration does not exist, or where it is not enforced.
+Integrating many aspects of the Geneva Convention into the United States Uniform Code of Military Justice is one example of this integration.
+Many international law conflicts arise where this integration does not exist or where it is not enforced.

-For thousands of years, customs and traditions of interaction between nation-states governed their behavior, and serve as the basis for modern international law.
+For thousands of years, customs and traditions of interaction between nation-states governed their behavior and served as the basis for modern international law.
 Since the First World War and the advent of modern communications and transportation, the frequency and intensity of these international interactions have increased.
 Treaties and legal approaches have replaced the traditional use of force to govern their interactions.

 This extends to the concept of reciprocity, which is inherent in most international law.
-Generally a bad actor state was viewed as being in violation to all treaty members, not just the singularly aggrieved party.
-The nature of these laws and agreements were to preserve human rights, self determination and environmental protection, in addition to free trade.
+Generally, a bad actor state was viewed as violating all treaty members, not just the singularly aggrieved party.
+The nature of these laws and agreements was to preserve human rights, self-determination, and environmental protection, in addition to free trade.
 Thus, a violation by a nation-state was a violation against all parties.

 The challenge is that the enforcement of international law rests with the implementation of sanctions or force.
 Both having significant impacts upon the people of the offending state, regardless of their personal guilt or innocence.
 While the goal is to preserve the common good, the ability to do so is limited.